-The Non-GMO Project’s Product Verification Program (PVP) is a process-based program designed to assess compliance with the Non-GMO Project Standard.
-The core requirements are traceability, segregation, and testing at critical control points.
+The Non-GMO Project’s Product Verification Program (PVP) is a process-based and product-based program designed to assess compliance with the Non-GMO Project Standard.
+The core requirements are traceability, segregation, and testing of high-risk ingredients at critical control points.

-1. Contact Us: If you are considering enrollment, please fill out the Enrollment Inquiry Form so that we can send you the information you need to get started.
-This includes details on the Product Verification Program and directions on how to receive a free cost estimate.
-If you have questions feel free to contact us.
+1. Contact us: If you are interested in getting your product verified or would like a customized cost estimate, please fill out an Enrollment Inquiry Form so that we can send you the information you need to get started.

 2. Contact your assigned technical administrator: In order to get your product verified, you will need to work with the third-party technical administrator assigned to you.
 We currently have two companies that are approved to perform product evaluations: FoodChain Global Advisors and NSF International.
 Since NSF is a new technical administrator, they are in a “pilot program” and we are temporarily limiting the number of clients they evaluate so that we can fully support NSF in achieving full-service status.
 If you would like to work with NSF, we will determine if your company qualifies to participate in the NSF pilot program